What is customer status?

 - An appointment is completed, rescheduled, or cancelled

-- A proposal is accepted and converted to an active job
+- A quote is accepted and converted to an active job

-- An assessment is completed and a proposal is accepted, converting to an active service
+- An assessment is completed and a quote is accepted, converting to an active service

 Viewing customer status